-Students are encouraged to participate in the Honors Program if they have achieved at least one of the standardized test scores listed below, have a high school GPA of 3.5 or above, or have a 3.5 or higher transfer GPA from another college.
+Students are encouraged to participate in the Honors College if they have achieved at least one of the standardized test scores listed below, have a high school GPA of 3.5 or above, or have a 3.5 or higher transfer GPA from another college.

 Standardized Test Scores: